josefs/meta-paper/paper.md

 [@claessen2012expressive] and has subsequently been implemented in Feldspar [@axelsson2011design] and Nikola [@mainland2010nikola].

+Stencil computations lends themselves very well to functional parallel programming as has been noted in recent papers [@lippmeier2011efficient,@orchard2010ypnos].
+Our characterization of stencil computations as functions from pull- to push arrays seems new although some instances of this principle already occurred in [@claessen2012expressive].

 \acks

 The FFT implementation is a port from a Feldspar implementation